cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 #### Player-Requested Spotlights and Intent Changes

 Abyssal Space Combat values responsiveness and player agency.
-Players can request a **Player-Requested Spotlight** at any point during a combat segment to react swiftly to developing situations or seize tactical opportunities.
+Players can request a**Player-Requested Spotlight**at any point during a combat segment to react swiftly to developing situations or seize tactical opportunities.

-The Suit evaluates Player-Requested Spotlights using the "Yes, but..." principle.
+The Suit evaluates Player-Requested Spotlights using the"Yes, but..." principle.
 Requests are granted if narratively justified, often with the Suit introducing complications or trade-offs to maintain balance and realism.

 Similarly, players may request to alter their character\'s intent for the current combat segment if the situation changes dramatically.
 The Suit, again using "Yes, but...", evaluates these Intent changes to ensure narrative coherence.

 ## Intent Categories in Space Combat

-Abyssal Space Combat is structured around five key **Intent Categories**, reflecting the core functions of a vessel\'s crew in battle.
+Abyssal Space Combat is structured around five key**Intent Categories**, reflecting the core functions of a vessel\'s crew in battle.
 In each combat segment, players typically focus their actions within one or more of these categories, utilizing their character's